We got a new truck this week and, for the first time, I will be giving you five days’ worth of food from the streets of SoHo!

 They told me they just opened on December 2, which happens to be when my radio station began broadcasting from SoHo (or, more specifically, Hudson Square, if you care to call it that).
 They say they’ll be in SoHo every Thursday.

-When you check out their Twitter account, you’ll see their website has a menu, but what is actually available would seem to change day-to-do.
+When you check out their Twitter account, you’ll see their website has a menu, but what is actually available would seem to change day-to-day.

 Notice the containers of Nutella in there!